trackterraorg/trackterra-api/README.md

 ## Usage

-Mongodb, and redis all need to be started first as our microservices need to connect to them.
+Mongodb, and redis all need to be started first as our application needs to connect to them.

 Start mongodb
 ```bash